samchon/fast-object/README.md

 });
 ```

-### Literal
+### Literal Only
 Use only constant literal values.

-`fast-object` is a transformer library which converts literal object construction to a `JSON.parse()` function call with string argument.
+`fast-object` is a transformer library which converts literal object construction to a `JSON.parse()` function call expression with JSON string argument.
 Therefore, you have you only constant literal values in that object.

 If you're using a variable value like below, `fast-object` will throw an exception.